aaru-dps/Aaru/CONTRIBUTING.md

 and if applicable which software created them.
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **List some other applications where this enhancement exists.**
-* **Specify which version of DiscImageChef you're using.**
+* **Specify which version of Aaru you're using.**
 * **Specify the name and version of the OS you're using.**

 ### Your First Code Contribution

-Unsure where to begin contributing to DiscImageChef?
+Unsure where to begin contributing to Aaru?
 You can start by looking through these `beginner` and `help-wanted` issues:

 * [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.